 Please add support for this camera.
 I see that dcraw 9.26 supports it (including color matrix), and I'll help out with base/tone curves and WB presets as soon as the one I just ordered arrives.

-#2 Updated by Ralf Brown almost 3 years ago
+#2 Updated by Ralf Brown about 3 years ago

 - Status changed from Incomplete to Patch attached

 - % Done changed from 20 to 70

 Adding the following entry to share/rawspeed/cameras.xml gives a not-outlandish rendering of the image, though of course the colors are off (way under-saturated, mostly) without the color matrix.